chrisT-pixel/countdownTimer/doc/manual.md

     - [Send via e-mail](#send-via-e-mail)

-## System requerements
+## System requirements

-1. Node.js (version 16.14.2 or hier)
+1. Node.js (version 16.14.2 or higher)
 2. Yarn package manager
 3. Git

 ## Installation

-Installation script will download and install all necessary dependencies
+Installation script will download and install all necessary dependencies.

     $ install.sh

 ## Start the app

-To run the application you need to start two scripts.
+To run the application you need to start two scripts:

 _To run UI:_